create3000/x_ite/docs/_posts/components/Navigation/Viewpoint.md

 Preferred minimum viewing angle from this viewpoint in radians, providing minimum height or minimum width (whichever is smaller).
 Small field of view roughly corresponds to a telephoto lens, large field of view roughly corresponds to a wide-angle lens.

-#### Hint
+#### Hints

 - Modifying Viewpoint distance to object may be better for zooming.
+- This field may be ignored, applying the default value regardless.

 #### Warnings

 - *fieldOfView* may not be correct for different window sizes and aspect ratios.
 - For VR/AR/MAR users wearing a head-mounted display (HMD), animating this field may induce motion sickness.
-Interchange profile hint: this field may be ignored, applying the default value regardless.
+Interchange profile

 ### SFFloat [in, out] **nearDistance** -1 <small>-1 or (0,∞)</small>